 This tour will only give a sneak peek of the Windsor Castle, but who can say no to a glance at one of Queen Elizabeth’s royal residences (and the largest inhabited castle in the world)?

 A virtual visit to Edinburgh would not be complete without the Edinburgh Castle.
 Sitting on a volcanic rock above the city, this fortress and former Scottish royal residence is one of the top landmarks to consider when planning a trip to Scotland.
 This tour on Google Arts & Culture only lets you explore the complex on the outside, but when we can’t travel, we should take what we can get.

 RABY CASTLE, ENGLAND

-It’s not every day that you get to visit an intact 14th-century castle (that was also the birthplace of the mother of two kings of England), so why not see it in a 360-degree view via an online tour?
+Raby Castle is definitely one of the best places to visit in the north of England.
+It’s not every day that you get to see an intact 14th-century castle (that was also the birthplace of the mother of two kings of England), so while you can’t travel, why not see it in a 360-degree view via an online tour?
 Check it out here and use the ‘explore’ menu to move between the different parts of the castle.

 WARWICK CASTLE, ENGLAND